johnskiller/skykiller_blog/content/find_chmod.md

 Tags: shell, linux
 Date: 2013-06-04

+Sometime you want to change mode of files and folders to different value, here're the scripts:

 Recursive chmod only files within this folder:

     find . -type f -exec chmod 0600 {} \;